tyfon7/UIFixes/README.md

 -   Customizable mouse scrolling speed
 -   Moving stacks into containers always moves entire stack
 -   Items made stackable by other mods follow normal stacking behavior
--   Allow found in raid ~~money~~ and ammo automatically stack with non-found-in-raid items
+-   Allow found in raid ammo automatically stack with non-found-in-raid items
 -   Synchronize stash scroll position everywhere your stash is visible
 -   Insure and repair items directly from the context menu
 -   Load ammo via context menu _in raid_
 -   Load ammo preset will pull ammo from inventory, not just stash
 -   Multi-grid vest and backpack grids reordered to be left to right, top to bottom
--   ✨ Vests and backpacks are taggable
+-   Vests and backpacks are taggable
 -   Sorting will stack and combine stacks of items
 -   Open->All context flyout that will recursively open nested containers to get at that innermost bag
--   ~~Add/Remove from wishlist everywhere~~
 -   Improve modding/preset dropdown usability
--   ✨ Enable context menu while searching (off by default)
+-   Enable context menu while searching (off by default)

 #### Inspect windows